Want to receive publications straight to your inbox?

 Some simple questions can help guide you through thinking about whether PrEP might be right for you.

-• Have you had a sexually transmitted infection (STI) in the past year?
+• Have you ever tested positive for a sexually transmitted infection (STI)?

-• Have you used post-exposure prophylaxis (PEP) more than once?
+• Have you ever used post-exposure prophylaxis (PEP)?

-If you answered yes to one or more of these questions, you might be a good candidate for PrEP.
+If you answered yes to one or more of these questions, PrEP might be a good option for you.